Cobblestone Throat: Causes, Symptoms, and Treatment

 Symptoms Associated with Cobblestone Throat

-Cobblestone throat is when the back of your throat has bumps.
-These bumps are caused by inflammation in your lymphoid tissue.
-You may also have other symptoms, depending on what is causing the cobblestone throat.
+Cobblestone throat is when the back of your throat looks bumpy because of swollen lymphatic tissue.
+Along with these bumps, you might have other symptoms depending on the cause.
 Some of these symptoms are:

 Visible Throat Changes